 2013 Programme Preview

 PRE-CONFERENCE DAY: OTT in CEE

-Following the success of last year’s event, Digital TV Central and Eastern Europe will, for the second year running, kick off with a dedicated Pre-Conference OTT Day, featuring discussion of the experience of pay TV service providers, broadcasters and pure-play OTT providers as they seek to capture a share of this growing market.
+Following the success of last year’s event, Digital TV Central and Eastern Europe, for the second year running, kicked off with a dedicated Pre-Conference OTT Day, featuring discussion of the experience of pay TV service providers, broadcasters and pure-play OTT providers as they seek to capture a share of this growing market.

 - OTT as a standalone business model: a growing number of industry players are targeting potential subscribers with pure OTT offerings.
 How do their models compare with existing pay TV services?
 Who are the potential users?
 And who pays for the bandwidth?

 - OTT: the broadcaster’s perspective: broadcasters now have access an growing range of ways to reach end users, including going it alone.
 How much space is there to extract more value from rights by delivering OTT service?
 And do new opportunities risk breaking the model – based on carriage deals with existing providers – that has served them so well to date?

 - TV everywhere and the second screen experience: broadcasters and existing services providers are increasingly looking to IP to deliver services to multiple screens inside and outside the home.
 What are consumers looking for, what do service providers need to put in place to deliver compelling services and what are the major challenges?
 And how can service providers add value to their offerings by leveraging ‘companion screen’ activity by TV viewers?

 Following the dedicated pre-conference OTT day, the first full day of Digital TV Central and Eastern Europe 2013 looked at the dynamics of the pay TV market and identified key trends for the year to come.

 Following a year of consolidation and change in key markets across the region, the event featured a series of keynote from top pay TV industry executives on the forces that are driving change and the ways in which operators are moving to adapt and anticipate those changes.